 So, temporary staffing levels are a good indicator of whether businesses are feeling confident about the economy.
 When temp hiring starts to fall, it can be a signal that a recession is coming.

-The American Staffing Association reports that temp staffing has risen in August to the strongest level seen this year, but there are 4% fewer jobs for temps than there were a year ago.
+The American Staffing Association reports that temp staffing rose in mid-September to the strongest level seen this yearn — but there were nearly 5% fewer jobs for temps than there were a year earlier.

 6. Workers stop calling it quits

 When the economy is doing well, working Americans are much likelier to say "I quit!" and walk out on a job.
 They feel relatively certain they'll be able to find other work without much trouble.